vault27/Foundation/paloalto.md

 - Port mapping - Microsoft Terminal Services - Citrix Environments - Palo Alto Networks Terminal Services agent - the source port of each client connection to map each user to a session.
 Linux terminal servers do not support the Terminal Services agent and must use the XML API to send user mapping information from login or logout events to User-ID
 - Syslog- The Windows-based User-ID agent and the PAN-OS integrated User-ID agent both use Syslog Parse Profiles to interpret login and logout event messages that are sent to syslog servers from the devices that authenticate users.
 Such devices include wireless controllers, 802.1x devices, Apple Open Directory servers, proxy servers, and other network access control devices
 - XFF headers - IP address of client in additional header
-- Authentication policy and Captive Portal - ny web traffic (HTTP or HTTPS) that matches an Authentication policy rule forces the user to authenticate via one of the following three Captive Portal authentication methods:ny web traffic (HTTP or HTTPS) that matches an Authentication policy rule forces the user to authenticate via one of the following three Captive Portal authentication methods:
+- Authentication policy and Captive Portal - any web traffic (HTTP or HTTPS) that matches an Authentication policy rule forces the user to authenticate via one of the following three Captive Portal authentication methods:
     - Browser challenge: Uses Kerberos or NT LAN Manager (NTLM)
     - Web form: Uses multi-factor authentication (MFA), security assertion markup language (SAML) single sign-on (SSO), Kerberos, terminal access controller access control system plus (TACACS+), remote authentication dial-in user service (RADIUS), LDAP, or local authentications
     - Client CA
 - GlobalProtect
 - XML API